 When using this plan, it is recommended that the entire section be viewed to determine whether the identified distress types are so advanced in density and severity that maintenance efforts will no longer be cost-effective.
 Maintenance treatments are most cost-effective when applied to pavements that are generally in good condition.
-It is also important to understand that the maintenance plan is based on the distress types, severities, and quantities found during the 2014 PCI survey.
+It is also important to understand that the maintenance plan is based on the distress types, severities, and quantities found during the 2016 PCI survey.
 As field conditions change, the maintenance plan will become less accurate.
-Therefore, it will be most useful if implemented by the end of 2015.
+Therefore, the maintenance plan will be most useful the sooner it is implemented.
 Applying maintenance treatments should be an annual event at the airport, and this maintenance plan can serve as a baseline for that work.
 Guidelines for performing crack sealing and patching techniques are provided in appendix G.